spew8712/jpegview/README.md

 * **Windows Installer MSI** - For Installs
 * **Source code** - Build it yourself

+### Mod Releases

+Only a zip file of the executable and DLLs will be in the release.

 ## Portable

 JPEGView _does not require installation_ to run.
 Just **unzip, and run** either the 64-bit version, or the 32-bit version depending on which platform you're on.
 It can save the settings to the extracted folder and run entirely portable.

+### Mod Update Portable Apps Version

+Strangely, there's a [portable app version of JPEGView](https://portableapps.com/apps/graphics_pictures/jpegview_portable) on [portableapps.com](https://portableapps.com/).

+To use this mod, simply replace the JPEGView.exe, *.DLL and KeyMap.txt in the `App/JPEGView` sub-folder.

 ## MSI Installer